What is zinc and what does it do?

 Age-related macular degeneration (AMD)

 AMD is an eye disease that gradually causes vision loss.
-Research suggests that zinc might help keep early AMD from worsening into advanced AMD.
-In a large study, older people with AMD who took a daily dietary supplement with 80 mg zinc, 500 mg vitamin C, 400 IU vitamin E, 15 mg beta-carotene, and 2 mg copper for about 6 years had a lower chance of developing advanced AMD and less vision loss than those who did not take the dietary supplement.
+Research suggests that zinc might help slow AMD progression.
+In a large study among older people with AMD who were at high risk of developing advanced AMD, those who took a daily dietary supplement with 80 mg zinc, 500 mg vitamin C, 400 IU vitamin E, 15 mg beta-carotene, and 2 mg copper for about 6 years had a lower chance of developing advanced AMD and less vision loss than those who did not take the dietary supplement.
 In the same study, people at high risk of the disease who took dietary supplements containing only zinc also had a lower risk of getting advanced AMD than those who did not take zinc dietary supplements.
-More research is needed before doctors can recommend zinc dietary supplements for patients with AMD.
-However, people who have or are developing the disease might want to talk with their doctor about taking dietary supplements.
+People who have or are developing the disease might want to talk with their doctor about taking dietary supplements.

 Can zinc be harmful?